Social Icons

 Directed by Morten Tyldum

-Breaking the Enigma code the Germans used in World War II, was a great feat.
-If not for that success the millions of life that would have been lost during the war would have be chaotic.
-Alan Turing’s work will go down in the records as the beginning of the now computers.
-He was not that much celebrated during the 1940s and early 50s due to the British hiding the machine he created with the Hut 8 team and his homosexual convictions later on (Turing was pardoned by Queen Elizabeth II in 2013), which led to his eventual suicide.
+Breaking the Enigma code the Germans used in World War II was a great feat.
+Without that success, the millions of lives that would have been lost during the war would have led to chaos.
+Alan Turing’s work will go down in history as the beginning of modern computers.
+He wasn’t celebrated much during the 1940s and early ’50s due to the British government hiding the machine he created with the Hut 8 team, as well as his homosexuality (Turing was pardoned by Queen Elizabeth II in 2013), which later led to his eventual suicide.

-Notwithstanding we still owe him and his Hut 8 team a lot, for saving the world from Hitler’s killings and take over the world campaign.
+Nevertheless, we still owe him and his Hut 8 team a lot for saving the world from Hitler’s killings and his campaign to take over the world.

-The film is loosely based on the biography Alan Turing: The Enigma written by Andrew Hodges in 1983, and it is magnificent.
-The Imitation Game was a commercial (making over $219 million from a $14 million production budget) and critical success, it is thrilling and exciting as you watch Hut 8 work hard trying to crack the German coded messages.
+The film is loosely based on the biography Alan Turing: The Enigma, written by Andrew Hodges in 1983, and it is magnificent.
+The Imitation Game was a commercial (making over $219 million from a $14 million production budget) and critical success.
+It’s thrilling and exciting as you watch Hut 8 work hard to crack the German coded messages.

-The screenplay topped the annual Black List for best unproduced Hollywood scripts in 2011 and won the Best Adapted Screenplay in the 87th Academy Awards (the only award it won)
+The screenplay topped the annual Black List for best unproduced Hollywood scripts in 2011 and won Best Adapted Screenplay at the 87th Academy Awards (the only award it won).

-Benedict Cumberbatch was in a realm of his own in this film, delivering such a magnificent role that I believe he will be remembered for in the years to come.
-Not much of a fan of Keira Knightley, but here I really appreciated her performance.
-Another person to look out for is Matthew Goode, his acting and portrayal of a high intellectual cryptanalyst and chess player was great.
+Benedict Cumberbatch was in a realm of his own in this film, delivering such a magnificent performance that I believe he’ll be remembered for it in the years to come.
+I’m not much of a fan of Keira Knightley, but here I really appreciated her performance.
+Another person to look out for is Matthew Goode—his portrayal of a highly intellectual cryptanalyst and chess player was great.

-The movie starts with the break-in at the home of the mathematician, Turing.
-Then develops to a nonlinear story, starting with the two officers investigating Turing's break-in in 1951, where they suspected his behavior as a spy.
-The movie then goes back to Alan's days in school where he met a friend Christopher who got him interested in cryptography.
-We move from there to Alan's time at Bletchley Park.
+The movie starts with a break-in at the home of the mathematician, Turing.
+It then develops into a nonlinear story, beginning with two officers investigating Turing’s break-in in 1951, where they suspect him of being a spy.
+The movie then flashes back to Alan’s school days, where he met a friend named Christopher, who got him interested in cryptography.
+From there, we move to Alan’s time at Bletchley Park.

-At Bletchley Park, Alan led a team of men and lady, Joan Clarke to build a machine which will crack the German code as they were intercepted.
+At Bletchley Park, Alan led a team of men and one woman, Joan Clarke, to build a machine that would crack the German codes as they were intercepted.

-The movie is very inaccurate about many things including the events surrounding the development of the machine and even Alan Turing himself.
-Hollywood didn’t want to make a movie about a nice easy going guy who gets along well with his team to make a machine to crack the German code.
-They rather have him be weirdo and a loner.
+The movie is very inaccurate about many things, including the events surrounding the development of the machine and even Alan Turing himself.
+Hollywood didn’t want to make a movie about a nice, easygoing guy who got along well with his team to build a machine to crack the German code.
+Instead, they made him a weirdo and a loner.

 Great movie all the same.